-And according to Tom Chatfield, success in the digital age comes down to critical thinking.
-This is for two reasons.
+Success in the digital age comes down to critical thinking for two reasons:

 First off, critical thinking is what distinguishes us from machines.
 Technological tools are becoming increasingly powerful and have already surpassed us in many ways.
 But with these skills, we possess something they will never have.
 We dominate the machines, thanks to our critical thinking.

 These skills are also important because they allow us to pick out the pertinent information from the constant flow that we receive.
 Machines drown us in data, but it’s up to us to analyze, evaluate, and judge its pertinence.
 Critical thinking therefore helps us from being manipulated.